XShyam/Surfs-Up-Hackathon/README.md

 &nbsp;
 ```
 Please note everyone in this group are first time participants in Hackathon.
-We've also used a free domain name from GoDaddy Registry as a part of this Hackathon.
 ```

 `PLEASE CLICK ON THE IMAGE BELOW TO VIEW THE REPOSITORY`